ManticoreGamesInc/platform-documentation/src/tutorials/boss_tutorial.md

 end
 ```

-Add the `GeneratorDisabled` function after the `UpdateGameState` function.
+Create the `GeneratorDisabled` function after the `UpdateGameState` function.

 The `GeneratorDisabled` function is triggered when a shield generator has been disabled.
 The `GeneratorDisabled` function receives the trigger ID for the shield generator being disabled, this is added to the end of `GeneratorsTurnedOff` table by adding `1` to the current total entries.